Working in the UK

 In the UK Doctors are often referred to as ‘GPs’ which stands for ‘General Practitioner’ so expect to hear both terms used.

-Once you’ve registered you’ll receive a personal NHS number on a card.
+Once you’ve registered, you’ll receive a personal NHS number on a card.
 This isn’t the same as a National Insurance number.
 You need to keep this number safe.
-You’ll need it when you visit the doctor or dentist.
+You’ll need it when you visit the doctor, dentist or hospital.